Trip Details

 Local Vegetable farms in Rurutu Polynesia

-Your journey in Rurutu includes two immersive land activities that showcase the island’s landscapes and culture:
+Your journey in Rurutu includes 2~4 immersive land activities that showcase the island’s landscapes and culture:

-Tête de Monstre Hike: An adventurous trek to the “Monster Head” rock formation, planned during low tide, with stunning cliffs, pristine beaches, and unforgettable views.
+Tête de Monstre Hike: An adventurous trek to the “Monster Head” rock formation, planned during low tide, with stunning cliffs and wild views.

-Legends and Culture Tour: A guided exploration of sacred caves, taro fields, artisan workshops, and historic landmarks, sharing the stories and traditions of Rurutu.
+Legends and Culture Tour: A guided exploration of sacred caves, taro fields, artisan workshops, and historic sites, sharing the stories and traditions of Rurutu.

 In the evenings, you can join Teiti in the kitchen to help prepare traditional meals, adding a hands-on element to your cultural immersion.
+We have also included deep sea hand line fishing sessions, po’i making, taro farming and pandanus weaving.
 These experiences offer a deeper connection to Rurutu’s natural beauty and heritage, complementing your time on the water.

 Pricing Details